Geometric Bogomolov conjecture for abelian varieties and some results for those with some degeneration (with an appendix

 When $K$ is a finitely generated field over $\QQ$, a kind of arithmetic height functions can be defined after a choice of polarizations of $K$, due to Moriwaki \cite{moriwaki5}.
 It is still an arithmetic setting namely, and the Bogomolov conjecture for abelian varieties with respect to the height associated with a big polarization has been proved by Moriwaki himself.
 The classical geometric height is also a kind of Moriwaki's arithmetic height, but it does not arise from a big polarization --- rather a degenerate one.
 Hence we cannot say anything about the geometric version of the conjecture with Moriwaki's theory.

 How about the geometric case, that is, the case where $K$ is a function field over an algebraically closed field $k$ and the height is the classical geometric height?
-In this case, we cannot expect the same statement as Theorem~\ref{ABC} because a subvariety defined over the constant field can have dense small points.
+In this case, we cannot expect the same statement as Theorem~\ref{ABC} because a subvariety defined over the constant field can have a dense subset of points of height zero.
 Accordingly, we have to reformulate the conjecture, or have to consider it in a restricted situation.